Andrew Peller Limited (ADWPF) CEO John Peller on Q4 2020 Results - Earnings Call Transcript

 And it was made clear to me through my discussions with provincial and federal politicians that they were lamenting the fact that so much of our manufacturing has left the country and that our supply chains in food and agriculture, obviously, in PPE and health were badly compromised.
 And that a lot of the value that they expected by promoting globalization had not accrued to us nor protected us in ways that we should have been protected.
 These are themes that I've been promoting for 20 years, but I've been beaten back by kind of liberal trade messages.

-And I think going forward, for us even trying to get the inter-provincial eight shipments approved, we haven't been able simple policies that they could have done to help promote manufacturing and sustainable business models here in our country.
-They've not been supportive.
+And I think going forward, for us even trying to get the inter-provincial trade shipments approved, we haven't been able simple policies that they could have done to help promote manufacturing and sustainable business models here in our country, they've not been supportive.
 And I really do believe that that will change positively for us going forward.

 The beverage alcohol industry remains strong.
-You've no doubt heard us say over the years that it -- in the last 20 years, whether it was 9/11 or the financial collapse in 2008 and 2009 or past sessions, we tend to power rate through them and perform well.
+You've no doubt heard us say over the years that it -- in the last 20 years, whether it was 9/11 or the financial collapse in 2008 and 2009 or past recessions, we tend to power right through them and perform well.
 And we expect to do the same this time around.

-Having -- and as I told you that the sales through our liquor board and grocery channels and our e-commerce were particularly strong in April and May.
+Having -- and as I told you that the sales through our liquor both in grocery channels and our e-commerce were particularly strong in April and May.
 And they offset a lot of the business that we -- that we lost because restaurants are closed.
 Our own restaurants are not open.
 Our estate winery tourism and special event businesses down, our sales to duty free are non-existent as the airport businesses dried up.
 And while we've been able to offset some of that, and most of that in the first two months, we don't expect to be able to offset that for the entire year, so that -- it's likely will have some revenue impairment in the 5% to 10% through the year.

 And having said that, we're really looking at investing in our business as if everything was full bore and our eyes are definitely on our future.
 And we're going to continue to make the investments we know that are critical for the next five to 10 years.
 So, we're pleased and happy with the investments that we're making.
 And we're definitely excited with our prospects for our future.